ArkEcosystemArchive/gitbooks-sdk/typescript/client/examples.md

 Each node is connected to a set of peers, which are Relay or Delegate Nodes as well.
 The [peers resource](https://api.ark.dev/public-rest-api/endpoints/peers) provides access to all peers connected to our node.

 > Peers have made their Public API available for use; however for mission-critical queries and transaction posting you should use a node which is under your control.
-We provide a guide to setting up a Relay Node [here](https://github.com/ArkEcosystem/gitbooks-core/blob/master/getting-started/installation.md).

 ### List All Peers